Cellular senescence: Signaling pathways

 There are several reported signaling pathways that lead to cellular senescence, including the p53 and p16^{Ink4a} pathways.
 Both of these pathways are activated in response to cellular stressors and lead to cell cycle inhibition. p53 activates p21 which deactivates cyclin-dependent kinase 2(Cdk 2).
 Without Cdk 2, retinoblastoma protein (pRB) remains in its active, hypophosphorylated form and binds to the transcription factor E2F1, an important cell cycle regulator.
 This represses the transcriptional targets of E2F1, leading to cell cycle arrest after the G1 phase.

 p16^{Ink4a} also activates pRB, but through inactivation of cyclin-dependent kinase 4 (Cdk 4) and cyclin-dependent kinase 6 (Cdk 6). p16^{Ink4a} is responsible for the induction of premature, stress-induced senescence.
 This is not irreversible; silencing of p16^{Ink4a} through promotor methylation or deletion of the p16^{Ink4a} locus allows the cell to resume the cell cycle if senescence was initiated by p16^{Ink4a} activation.

 Senescence-associated secretory phenotype (SASP) gene expression is induced by several transcription factors, including C/EBPβ, of which the most important is NF-κB.
 Aberrant oncogenes, DNA damage, and oxidative stress induce mitogen-activated protein kinases, which are the upstream regulators of NF-κB.

 Inhibition of the mechanistic target of rapamycin (mTOR) suppresses cellular senescence, hence cellular senescence is inhibited by rapamycin.
+Recent studies have also explored metabolic and epigenetic regulation of senescence.
+A 2025 iScience study reported that modulation of the α-ketoglutarate (AKG)–TET axis in cultured human cells influenced senescence-associated phenotypes, including oxidative stress, inflammatory signaling, and proliferative capacity.